Texas “TCPA” Telephone Consumer Protection Act Attorneys

 What is the TCPA?

-The TCPA or Telephone Consumer Protection Act is a federal law that allows consumers to sue businesses and other entities for statutory damages ranging from $500 to $1,500 per unsolicited phone call or text message (this includes pre-recorded and/or autodialed text messages and phone calls).
+The TCPA or Telephone Consumer Protection Act is a federal law that allows consumers to sue businesses for statutory damages ranging from $500 to $1,500 per unsolicited phone call or text message (this includes pre-recorded and/or autodialed text messages and phone calls).

 What is Prohibited under the TCPA?

 The TCPA prohibits a business and other entities from making unsolicited phone calls and text messages using an autodialer to a person without their prior Consent.

 The TCPA prohibits a business from contacting persons who are on the National Do Not Call Registry and any State Do Not Call Registry.
 TCPA requires a business to maintain its own Do Not Call List of persons who request not to be called.

 The TCPA prohibits the use of an artificial voice or prerecorded message to be called on a residential landline or wireless phone without the express written consent of the consumer.

 What is the Legal Standard for TCPA Robocall Lawsuits?